 Furthermore, in exercising his or her right to data portability pursuant to Article 20(1) of the GDPR, the data subject shall have the right to have personal data transmitted directly from one controller to another, where technically feasible and when doing so does not adversely affect the rights and freedoms of others.

-In order to assert the right to data portability, the data subject may at any time contact any employee of the Adatis GmbH & Co.
-KG. g) Right to object
+In order to assert the right to data portability, the data subject may at any time contact any employee of the adatec GmbH. g) Right to object

 Each data subject shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to processing of personal data concerning him or her, which is based on point (e) or (f) of Article 6(1) of the GDPR.
 This also applies to profiling based on these provisions.

-The Adatis GmbH & Co.
-KG shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defence of legal claims.
+The adatec GmbH shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defence of legal claims.

-If the Adatis GmbH & Co.
-KG processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
+If the adatec GmbH processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to the Adatis GmbH & Co.
-KG to the processing for direct marketing purposes, the Adatis GmbH & Co.
-KG will no longer process the personal data for these purposes.
+If the data subject objects to the adatec GmbH to the processing for direct marketing purposes, the adatec GmbH will no longer process the personal data for these purposes.

-In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by the Adatis GmbH & Co.
-KG for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by the adatec GmbH for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-In order to exercise the right to object, the data subject may contact any employee of the Adatis GmbH & Co.
-KG.
+In order to exercise the right to object, the data subject may contact any employee of the adatec GmbH.
 In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications. h) Automated individual decision-making, including profiling

 Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her, or similarly significantly affects him or her, as long as the decision (1) is not is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) is not authorised by Union or Member State law to which the controller is subject and which also lays down suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, or (3) is not based on the data subject’s explicit consent.

-If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject’s explicit consent, the Adatis GmbH & Co.
-KG shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.
+If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject’s explicit consent, the adatec GmbH shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.

-If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of the Adatis GmbH & Co.
-KG. i) Right to withdraw data protection consent
+If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of the adatec GmbH. i) Right to withdraw data protection consent

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.

-If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Adatis GmbH & Co.
-KG.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the adatec GmbH.
 8. Data protection for applications and the application procedures

 The data controller shall collect and process the personal data of applicants for the purpose of the processing of the application procedure.
 The processing may also be carried out electronically.
 This is the case, in particular, if an applicant submits corresponding application documents by e-mail or by means of a web form on the website to the controller.
 If the data controller concludes an employment contract with an applicant, the submitted data will be stored for the purpose of processing the employment relationship in compliance with legal requirements.
 If no employment contract is concluded with the applicant by the controller, the application documents shall be automatically erased two months after notification of the refusal decision, provided that no other legitimate interests of the controller are opposed to the erasure.
 Other legitimate interest in this relation is, e.g. a burden of proof in a procedure under the General Equal Treatment Act (AGG).
 9. Data protection provisions about the application and use of Google Analytics (with anonymization function)